-The School keeps information about pupils on computer systems and sometimes on paper.

-Except as required by law, the School only retains information about pupils for as long as necessary in accordance with timeframes imposed by law and our internal policy.
+The school keep information about pupils on computer systems and sometimes on paper.
+Except as required by law, the school only retains information about pupils for as long as necessary in accordance with timeframes imposed by law and our internal policy.
+Full details on how long we keep personal data for is set out in our data retention policy, this can be found in the GDPR section on the school website.